SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

-# Getting Started with Your Own Copilot
+# Lab 5: Getting Started with Your Own Copilot

 ### Estimated Duration: 30 minutes